utshomax/postman-docs/src/pages/docs/administration/team-merge.md

 * **What happens to the earlier team once everyone leaves?**

-    If it's a free team, the team is deleted after the last member leaves the team.
-Previous members of the deleted team will no longer have access to the team's workspaces, including personal workspaces, or any elements in them.
+    If it's a free team, the team is deleted after the last user leaves the team.
+Previous users of the deleted team will no longer have access to the team's workspaces, including personal workspaces, or any elements in them.
 Users can [export their Postman data](/docs/getting-started/importing-and-exporting-data/#exporting-postman-data) prior to leaving the team to ensure it stays with them.

     If it's a paid team, you must contact [Postman support](https://www.postman.com/support/) to cancel the plan subscription before you can leave the team.